Ruijia-Zhang/Ruijia-Zhang.github.io/_pages/about.md

 **Ruijia Zhang**, Wenke Zhou, Zibin Nian

 [**Project**](https://youtu.be/gkrrsqVv6eA)
 - I designed and produced an integrated thermodynamic vehicle powered by the Stirling engine and completed the closed-loop obstacle avoidance trajectory with a purely mechanical structure.
 Through fine-tuning mechanisms and CNC machining, the trajectory accuracy is improved by 50%.
-We shattered the university record by winning the National Gold Award (1.43%).
+- Our team shattered the university record by winning the National Gold Award (1.43%).
+- I served as a teaching assistant in a boot camp based on this project, training students in basic engineering skills.

 </div>
 </div>